kierse/distributed-app/README.md

 Note: starting a node without the address of an existing cluster will effectively create a second cluster.

 ## To grep node logs ##
-7. Follow instructions found [here](https://bitbucket.org/eece513/distributed-grep) and install distributed-grep on each EC2 instance.<br />
+7. Follow instructions found [here](https://bitbucket.org/eece513/distributed-grep) and install distributed-grep on each EC2 instance.

 Note: will need to be running code 'Assignment02' tag or later

 ## Auxiliary Commands ##